Forward-looking analyses increase mining efficiency in the extraction of potash as a raw material and optimize underground mapping.

 Castalytics GmbH supports K+S with its experience in Big Data and Predictive Analytics.
 The systems developed by Castalytics combine predictive analytics with artificial intelligence based on big data to optimize forecasts.

 The technology enables the processing and use of large amounts of data in short periods of time and continuously analyzes the available data using self-learning algorithms.
 The system detects recurring patterns and ensures high forecast accuracy thanks to the algorithms.
-On the basis of this technology, K+S and Castalytics GmbH have together developed a resource optimization system.
+On the basis of this technology, K+S and Castalytics GmbH have developed a resource optimization system together.

 This software solution uses a digital, geological 3D model supplied by K+S. Geographical, geological and geotechnical data flow into this database.
 The resource optimization tool uses this 3D model to calculate the optimum mining corridor at the Zielitz site.
 For 3D modelling, georadar measurements are used as a database to test drillings.